PAXANDDOS/aurelion-pack/README.md

 #### See [changelog](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/) for detailed information about changes.

-Our modpack with decent amount of mods.
-Preconfigured with optimal settings, keeping the horror vibe of the game.
+Our mod pack includes a decent amount of mods.
+It is preconfigured with optimal settings, keeping the horror vibe of the game.
-Main goal of this pack is to be as performant as possible, because my friends ain't got a beefy PC.
+The main goal of this pack is to be as performant as possible because my friends ain't got a beefy PC.
-Not designed to be used with other modpacks, but you can try.
+It's not designed to be used with other modpacks, but you can try.

 ## Installation